You are currently viewing 17 Things You Will Love to Do in Ljubljana Slovenia

 Preseren Square - Things to Do in Ljubljana

-Most walking tours start in Preseren square because it’s the most central meeting spot in the Old Town.
+Most walking tours start in Preseren Square because it’s the most central meeting spot in the Old Town.
 Plus, it has some of the most scenic views in the city as well as two of the main attractions on this list.

 Built in the 17th century, this statue was named after the national poet Frances Preseren who is considered the most famous Slovene poet ever.
 This square is also where you will find the pink Franciscan Church of the Annunciation and the famous Triple Bridge that crosses the Ljubljana River.
 In this area, locals and tourists alike gather for food and festivities with local street performers adding to the vibe by playing music.
-It’s a bustling area that has a great vibe any time of day or night and is a must see when you come to Ljubljana.
+It’s a bustling area that has a great vibe any time of day or night and is a must-see when you come to Ljubljana.

 3. Franciscan Church of the Annunciation